String Theory from Maximal Supersymmetry: Conclusions and Outlook

 In this paper, we have considered the constraints of $\mathcal{N}=4$ supersymmetry on the space of weakly-coupled 4d gluon effective field theories in the planar limit.
 We have assumed that the leading-order low-energy interactions are those of $\mathcal{N}=4$ super Yang–Mills and that the color-ordered amplitudes of the EFT have standard tree-level factorization.
 The analysis is done at the level of the on-shell scattering amplitudes whose polynomial terms in the low-energy expansion are in one-to-one correspondence with the independent local higher-derivative operators in the EFT Lagrangian.

 Supersymmetry is imposed on the amplitudes via the SUSY Ward identities.
 Because these are derived from the action of SUSY on the asymptotic states, the SUSY Ward identities are linear relations among scattering amplitudes with SUSY-related external states.
-When the $\mathcal{N}=4$ SUSY Ward identities are combined with tree-level factorization for the 5- and 6-point EFT amplitudes, we find that the highly nontrivial nonlinear relations \reef{eq:nonlinear_constraints_akq} are required among the Wilson coefficients contributing to the 4-point amplitude.
+When the $\mathcal{N}=4$ SUSY Ward identities are combined with tree-level factorization for the 5- and 6-point EFT amplitudes, and assuming the 6-scalar amplitudes to be free of Levi–Civita symbols (or equivalently that $\mathbb{Z}_1=\overline{\mathbb{Z}}_1$), we find that highly nontrivial nonlinear relations \reef{eq:nonlinear_constraints_akq} are required among the Wilson coefficients contributing to the 4-point amplitude.

 The nonlinear constraints significantly reduce the number of free parameters of the EFT.
 Based on 4-point SUSY Ward identities alone, there are $\lfloor (k+2)/2 \rfloor$ independent maximally-SUSY operators of the form $\Tr D^{2k} F^4$; we denote their Wilson coefficients by $a_{k,q}$ for $q=0,1,2,\ldots,\lfloor k/2 \rfloor$.
 However, when the nonlinear constraints from imposing SUSY on the 5- and 6-point tree-level amplitudes are taken into account, all $a_{k,q}$'s, except $a_{0,0}$ and $a_{2k-1,0}$, are fixed in terms of Wilson coefficients of operators with fewer derivatives.
 Specifically, for $k \le 7$ we have found that the only coefficients that remain free are $a_{0,0}$, the Wilson coefficient of $\Tr F^4$, and $a_{2k-1,0}$ for $k=1,2,3,\dots$.